 The battery terminal may be loose.
 A loose battery terminal will allow the car lights, ignition, and instrument cluster to turn on, but a weak connection at the battery post won’t allow you to start the engine.
 You may hear a click or two, but that is it.

 To fix this problem, check the battery cables to ensure they are not loose.
 Use a 10mm wrench to fasten the terminal nut.
 Ensure the battery terminal clamp is tight and does not rotate on the post.
 If needed, clean the battery terminals with a battery brush.

 4. Battery Connected Backwards

 Connecting the battery backward will also prevent you from starting the car.
-The red cable needs to be connected to the battery post with the + next to it.
+The red cable must be connected to the battery post with the + next to it.
 The black cable must be connected to the battery post with the (-) symbol next.

 If you install the battery backward, the car will die completely, and the lights will not turn on.
 Connecting the battery backward will blow one of the larger ampere fuses or the fusible link.

 To start your Lexus again, you must check all the fuses and replace fuses that have blown.
 Check all the fuses in all fuse panels.
-Typically most Lexuses have three fuse panels—two under the dashboard and one in the engine bay.
+Typically, most Lexuses have three fuse panels—two under the dashboard and one in the engine bay.

 The larger fuses are not always located in the fuse panel, so check your Lexus wiring diagram to determine where the 30A, 40, 50A, and 120A fuses are located, depending on the model.
 Check all fuses, especially the main, starter, solenoid, and alternator fuses.

 If all the fuses are good, there is a small chance the Engine Control Unit (ECU) may have been damaged when connecting the battery backward.
 See your Lexus dealer or a local auto repair shop near you.